The Magic Behind Mcdonald's Marketing Strategy

 What personalization looks like in practice

-Personalization tends to show up as:
+Personalization typically shows up as:

-- App-only offers (driving adoption).
+- App-only offers that drive adoption.

 McDonald’s own MyMcDonald’s Rewards pages make it clear that the app and loyalty experience are designed to encourage repeat behavior and redemption loops.
 (McDonald's)

 When brands use data well, creative gets more focused.
-You can test offers, identify patterns, and then amplify the winners.
-This is where strong marketing messages and repeatable personalized marketing campaigns outperform random one-offs.
+You can test offers, identify patterns, and amplify the winners.

 Innovation in Marketing: Staying Ahead of the Curve